vdavid/web-annotator/README.md

 1. `git clone git@github.com:vdavid/web-annotator.git` to clone the repo
 2. `cd web-annotator`
-3. `docker compose up -d` to start Postgres
+3. `docker compose up -d` to start all services (Postgres, migrations, and backend)
-4. `cd backend && go mod download && cd ..` to install Go deps
-5. `cd backend`
-6. `go run cmd/server/main.go` to run the server
+    - The backend will automatically:
+        - Wait for Postgres to be ready
+        - Run database migrations
+        - Start the API server on port 52181
-7. `curl http://localhost:8080/ping` to test the server is running
+4. `curl http://localhost:52181/ping` to test the server is running

+**Note:** The default configuration uses simple passwords suitable for local testing.
+For production deployments, update the database credentials in `docker-compose.yml` and ensure proper security practices.

+For local development, see [CONTRIBUTING.md](CONTRIBUTING.md) for a setup that doesn't use Docker.

 ## Features

 * **Article detection:** Automatically detects valid articles using Open Graph tags (og:type), JSON-LD schema, and URL path depth analysis.
 * **One-click ratings:** Rate any article on a scale of 1–10.
 * **Instant context:** The extension icon updates immediately to show how many ratings a page has and the average rating.
 * **Smart canonicalization:** Ratings persist even if you visit the link from a newsletter or social media wrapper.
 * **Dark mode:** The UI respects your system's light/dark preference.